"That Which Remains" by Agustina Mistretta

 APRIL 11 - MAY 15, 2025

-“subject/matr/mother” is a group exhibition curated by Shawna Miller with featured artists Mya Cluff, Courtney Dudley, Darla Jackson, LUCIA, Erin Morrison, and Maria Teicher.
+“subject/matr/mother” was a group exhibition curated by Shawna Miller with featured artists Mya Cluff, Courtney Dudley, Darla Jackson, LUCIA, Erin Morrison, and Maria Teicher.
 Matr is the Latin root for material, matter, and maternal.
-The seven female artists in this show create work that centers the complexity of the maternal experience.
-The curation aims to celebrate the link between “woman” and “mother,” while interrogating the way we associate them as one-and-the-same, or a preordained linear destiny.
+The seven female artists in this show created work that centered on the complexity of the maternal experience.
+The curation celebrated the link between “woman” and “mother,” while interrogating the way we associate them as one-and-the-same, or a preordained linear destiny.

 "Cosmic Compost: Beauty in the Breakdown & Magic in the Mess" by Rachel Z. Becker